 This tradition of progressiveness should come as no surprise given Rochester’s pedigree.
 It was home to Susan B. Anthony, Frederick Douglass, and the first statue in the country honoring an African-American.
 Many LGBTQ visitors seek to honor the struggle for social justice, of which the LGBTQ movement is a part, by visiting the National Susan B. Anthony Museum & House, and Anthony’s and Douglass’s gravesites in Mount Hope Cemetery.

 Rochester’s eclectic Park Avenue area features shops, restaurants, and bars popular with the LGBTQ community.
-The annual ImageOut Festival is the second-largest LGBTQ film and video festival in all of New York State, and this year it goes virtual.
+The annual ImageOut Festival is the second-largest LGBTQ film and video festival in all of New York State.
+It's celebrating its 31st anniversary October 5-15, 2023 with in-person screenings as well as virtual events.

 Sharon Springs and Cooperstown